TRUBDUBZ/C-Programing-Language-Notes/Variables&DataTypes-CLang.md

 ## Variables in C

-- "Variables are references used to store information for a future use"
+Variables are references used to store information for a future use

   - main data types: